 Standard Fuel Mileage: 57-city/59-hwy

-Why: Hyundai’s first dedicated hybrid joined the line up in 2017.
-The Toyota Prius fighter is also available as a plug-in hybrid and an electric vehicle.
+Why: We had an opportunity to spend time behind Hyundai’s first dedicated hybrid in 2018.
+Toyota’s Prius-fighter continues to be available as a plug-in hybrid and an electric vehicle too.
 And unlike the once popular Prius hybrid, the design of the Ioniq is not polarizing or resembles a space ship.
-For the 2018 model year, its basically a carryover model with no significant changes.
+In fact, the vehicle looks quite stylish for a hybrid.

 With Hyundai’s first dedicated hybrid being late to the table, the Korean automaker made sure that both the fuel mileage and the overall fuel range exceeds that of the Prius.
 According to fueleconomy.gov, the Prius has a combined fuel average of 52 mpg, when compared to the 58 mpg from the Ioniq.
 On a full tank of gas, the Prius can travel 588 miles.
-Ironically, Hyundai’s latest dedicated hybrid can go almost 700 miles, before a refuel is needed.
-We must note the tank size of the Ioniq is slightly larger than the Hyundai.
-The Hyundai has is capable of carrying 11.9 gallons, as compared to the 11.3 gallons from the Toyota.
+Ironically, Hyundai’s latest dedicated hybrid can go almost 654 miles, before a refuel is needed.
+We must note the tank size of the Ioniq is slightly larger than the Toyota.
+The Hyundai is capable of carrying 11.9 gallons, as compared to the Toyota’s 11.3 gallons.

-Moreover, the economically priced, which along with its sibling from Kia, the wagon-like Niro, has the best hybrid warranty in the industry.
+Moreover, the economically priced vehicle, which along with its sibling from Kia, the wagon-like Niro, has the best hybrid warranty in the industry.
 The Ioniq is packed with a number of amenities.
 Depending on the trim, leather seats, a power sunroof and an electronic blind spot system are available.

 Verdict: While consumers taste have shifted toward crossovers, SUV and trucks, Hyundai has designed and produced a fuel-efficient value packed hybrid that is competitive to the once popular Toyota Prius.
 The conventional styling, the lower price point, the array of amenities and the warranty makes this a best buy for those seeking to stretch out their miles.